Xangis/wbsrch/README.md

 file with username and password information.

 When that's done you can run "python manage.py migrate" in the root of the application directory (with your virtual environment activated, of course).
+You have to run this once for each database, like so:

+python manage.py migrate
+python manage.py migrate --database indexes python manage.py migrate --database urls

 # Crawling and Indexing